topgrade-rs/topgrade/.github/ISSUE_TEMPLATE/step_request.md

 ## Checklist

 - [ ] I have searched the issue tracker for relevant or duplicate issues.
-Search terms used:
-    - ...

 ## I want to suggest a new step